 Training and deploying a ML model can take very few clicks, in theory.
 To make sure that the final model is fair to everyone affected by its predictions, you can adopt Responsible AI techniques.
 For example, we offer a component to audit any classification model and measure fairness via popular metrics of this field.

 Not all experts need to adopt KNIME Analytics Platform to access these XAI techniques.
 Certain components in the XAI space can be deployed on the WebPortal of KNIME Server to offer data apps for business users.
 These XAI data apps can be shared via a link and accessed via login on any web browser.
 Business users can then interact via charts and buttons to understand the ML model in order to build trust.
 In the figure below, the animation shows how the Model Simulation View works both locally on KNIME Analytics Platform and online on KNIME WebPortal.
-Read more in “Deliver Data Apps with KNIME”.
+Read more at “Deliver Data Apps with KNIME: Build a UX for Your Data Science.”

-To learn more about the individual techniques, we can recommend these blog posts:
+To learn more on the individual techniques, read these blog posts: